TGDivy/TGDivy/README.md

 ## 💬🌞

-> Amateurs sit and wait for inspiration, the rest of us just get up and got to work. ~ Stephen King
+> The future belongs to those who learn more skills and combine them in creative ways. ~ Robert Greene

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )